buck06191/profit-alerter/README.md

 # Profit-Alerter

-Code for heroku based web app to poll an API and make calculations.
+Code for heroku based web app to poll the Kraken API and make calculations regarding current exchange rates.
+It will raise a Desktop alert if profit can be made by exchanging between Etherium, USD and BTC.